 Try a refreshing herbal twist to your summer iced tea.
 This cold Linden tea, infused with mint and lemon and served on ice is a delicious and pretty beverage for the summer.

 In recent weeks we’ve been picking our own Linden tree flowers and leaves and drying them.
-You can easily do this yourself from trees in your own neighbourhood as described in this post.
+You can easily dry your own Linden tree flowers collected from your own neighbourhood.
 In addition to making a delicious non-caffeinated hot tea, we love it as iced tea!
 It’s a nice alternative to traditional iced tea which is usually made from caffeinated teas such as orange pekoe.
 With it’s anti-anxiety properties, Linden tea is suggested as a good before-bed tea.
-Moreover, its beautiful red colour makes it a stunning beverage on your dinner table!
+Moreover, its beautiful red colour makes it a pretty beverage on your dinner table!
 Here’s a refreshing and easy iced tea recipe to enjoy.

-Mint and Lemon Infused Linden Iced Tea Recipe
+Mint and Lemon Infused Linden Tea on Ice Recipe